Implementation and Assessment to the National Clinical Trials Governance Framework

 |Initial systems||Evidence to demonstrate that the requirements of the action are yet to be commenced or implemented|

-Beyond the first three-year accreditation cycle, health service organisations will transition fully to the assessment of their clinical trial services under the Australian Health Service Safety and Quality Accreditation Scheme (AHSSQA) Scheme and be assessed as either having met or not met the actions within the NSQHS Standards Clinical Governance Standard and Partnering with Consumers Standard (as provided in the Governance Framework) and receive 60 business days to remediate.
+Beyond the first three-year accreditation cycle, health service organisations will transition fully to the assessment of their clinical trial services under the Australian Health Service Safety and Quality Accreditation (AHSSQA) Scheme and be assessed as either having met or not met the actions within the NSQHS Standards Clinical Governance Standard and Partnering with Consumers Standard (as provided in the Governance Framework) and receive 60 business days to remediate.

 Assessments will commence in May 2023.